-Bark is the outermost covering of stems and roots of woody plants (especially trees), and is composed of periderm, cortex, and phloem.
+The bark is the outermost covering of stems and roots of woody plants (especially trees) and is composed of periderm, cortex, and phloem.
 A lenticel is a porous tissue consisting of cells with large intercellular spaces in the periderm of the secondarily thickened organs and the bark of woody stems and roots of dicotyledonous flowering plants.

 The term bark is commonly applied to all the tissue outside the vascular cambium of the stem, in either primary and secondary state of growth.
 In this way bark includes primary and secondary phloem, cortex, periderm in stem with secondary tissues.